Two words that we hear often are leadership and sustainability.

-Organizations as well as government need those who can successfully lead others and sustain success.
-When choosing a leader for public or private sector work we must look for certain criteria or core competencies.
+Organizations and government need those who can successfully lead others and sustain success.
+When choosing a leader for public or private sector work, we must look for certain criteria or core competencies.

 All leaders must be able to listen to others, process information, and communicate effectively.

-Leaders must express themselves clearly, both in writing and in speaking.
+Leaders must express themselves clearly in writing and speaking.
 They must be thorough, concise, and consistently straightforward when sharing information and their vision with others.

 Successful leaders instill trust, provide direction, and delegate responsibility.

 Ultimately, leadership is about producing the desired results.
 Building and instilling trust enables a leader to show they can be trusted to keep promises and confidences.
 It also shows that they are honest and ethical.

 Leaders provide direction by establishing clear expectations and developing a manageable workload to accomplish those expectations.